zamboney/CV/README.md

 ## SUMMARY

-Creative Lead Front-end Developer with 6+ years of experience mostly in JavaScript, to build top of the edge front-end application with an emphasis on testing and memory use.
-Looking for Full stack or Front-End Developer in a company that has many challenges and growth opportunities.
+Creative Lead Front-End and Back-End Developer with 7+ years of experience in JavaScript, to build top of the edge application with an emphasis on testing and memory use.
+Looking for Full stack, Back-End or Front-End Developer in a company that has many challenges and growth opportunities.

 ## EDUCATION